-I would like to acknowledge and thank our Alumni Association represented today by Dr. Peter Liu.
+I would like to acknowledge and thank our Alumni Association, represented today by Dr. Amanda Rae Kronquist, Alumni Association President, who will give each student a lapel pin after they receive their coat.
 The alumni support students in many ways during their education, and have co-sponsored the white coats, along with the Office of Development.
+I would like to also recognize Dr. John Kim, sitting in the audience - also a Dugoni School graduate and current President of our Dugoni School Foundation Board.
+Thank you, John.

-Also, please join me in thanking all the volunteers for helping out today, and a special thanks to Sandra Derian, our Communications Coordinator, for all of her hard work on many of the details of today's event.
+Also, please join me in thanking all the volunteers helping out today, and a special thanks to Sandra Derian, our Communications Coordinator, for all of her hard work on the details of today's event.